Temple Square Construction Due to ongoing renovation of the Salt Lake Temple through 2026, access to Temple Square may be limited. Learn more

 Creative Soul and Master Gardening

-Temple Square's creative soul is vocalized by The Tabernacle Choir at Temple Square (formerly known as the Mormon Tabernacle Choir), renowned for their performances that tour all over the world (Read the story: The Geographic and Musical Heart of Salt Lake City).
+Temple Square's creative soul is vocalized by The Tabernacle Choir at Temple Square (formerly known as the Mormon Tabernacle Choir), renowned for their performances that tour all over the world (Read: The Geographic and Musical Heart of Salt Lake City).
 360 men and women volunteer their talent to the choir and another 110 to the orchestra, which put on free public performances every week in Temple Square's Great Tabernacle.
 Music Director Mack Wilberg is the full-time genius behind the choir's new arrangements of popular melodies.
 Wilberg, along with Associate Director Ryan Murphy, are the modern leaders, though they stand on the shoulders of a long legacy of illustrious directors, dating back to the choir's formation in 1849.

 Another expression of Temple Square's vitality are the vibrant gardens.
 Groundskeepers carefully maintain hundreds of thousand of plants: grassess, flowers, shrubs, and trees that coalesce into a curated ecology of color.
 The inspiration behind the gardens is one of “skeleton, tendon, and flesh,” a technique pioneered by the late Master Gardener Peter Lassig.
 The “skeleton” is a core arrangement of sturdy, well-established shrubs or trees.
 These are linked by “tendons” of hardy shrubs, and filled out with the “flesh” of flowers.
 This system allows for natural sharing of space and flow of nutrients, which is healthy for the plants and pleasing to the eye.
 Since its development in Temple Square, this system has been emulated in gardens around the world.
 It’s definitely something you should add to your Salt Lake City itinerary.